scheffman/configs/README.md

 # configs
 Random Config Files.
-Like the name some config files fore my xmonad setup.
+Like the name, some config files fore my xmonad setup.